Jump to:Page Content

 Research methods, development economics, behavioral economics and political economy.

 Political economy and development economics.
-Public service delivery, corruption, and rights awareness in emerging democracies, particularly India.
-Political participation and socioeconomic behavior of resource scarce households.
+Sarika is interested in public service delivery, corruption, and rights awareness in emerging democracies, particularly India.
+She is also interested in political participation and socioeconomic behavior of resource-scarce households.

 International security, ethnic conflict, and politics of the Middle East.

 Development economics and behavioral economics with a focus on household finance and health behaviors.

 Regional and global agri-food systems: assessing water, agriculture and economic policies, and their contribution to sustainable food systems.
 Alicia is interested in the impacts of climate change on agriculture and food security.
 Innovation and technology transfer in development, and the interplay of politics and science in policy making.
 She has a regional focus on Middle East, North Africa and India.
 Learn more about Alicia.

 Development, behavrioal, and labor ecnomics.
 Abe's current research interests include the effect of non-cognitive traits on labor market outcomes.

 Impact of organizational structure and staff incentives on individual and organizational performance in public bureaucracies, particularly international development bureaucracies; dynamics of bureaucractic hiring and promotion; impact of institutions (formal and informal) and organizations on inequality and poverty outcomes.
 Learn more about Dan.